rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/prepare-private-reg/_index.md

 1. From the host that can access DockerHub, run `rancher-save-images.sh`.
 This will require at least 20GB of disk space.

-1. Transfer the output file from the previous step (`rancher-images.tar.gz`) to the on-premise host that can access the private registry.
+1. Transfer the output file from the previous step (`rancher-images.tar.gz`) to the host that can access the private registry.

 1. Transfer and run `rancher-load-images.sh` on the host that can access the private registry.
 It should be run in the same directory as `rancher-images.tar.gz`.
 {{% /tab %}}